sungsoo-ahn/2025/_posts/2025-04-28-Deterministic-Diffusion-Models.md

 \end{aligned}
 $$

-Similarly, the corresponding sampling process to generate a new image as above can be described as follows:
+Similarly, the corresponding sampling process to generate a new image can be described as follows:

 * sample a Gaussian noise $$ \mathbf{x}_T \sim \mathcal{N}(0, \mathbf{I}) $$